Chu Hua Yuan: The rite of worship

 It is said that after Song Renzong was born, he kept crying day and night, rejected eating, and thus became thinner and weaker day after day.
 Even the imperial physician could offer no help.
 A folk woman, who was very good at taking care of children, was thus recommended since all courtiers were worried about the situation.
 Under the good care of the woman, Song Renzong did recuperate, stop crying and regained his appetite.
-After hearing this news, the emperor Song Zhenzhong, Song Renzong's father, was delighted greatly and decided to see Song Renzong.
+After hearing this news, the emperor Song Zhenzhong, Song Renzong's father, was delighted and decided to see Song Renzong.
 The woman was suckling the baby when she heard the coming of the emperor.
 Because of fear, the woman put down the baby in a hurry and hid under the bed.
-However, unfortunately, the woman died of over panic and breathlessness.
-The emperor felt a great pity, and thus ordered an elaborate funeral for her and conferred on her the title of "the guardian angel of children", respectfully called her "A Pua（阿婆）".
-At the end of the Song Dynasty, the descendants of A Pua settled in the Chaoshan area, retelling the story of their ancestor ever since.
+However, the woman died of panic and breathlessness.
+The emperor felt a great pity, and thus ordered an elaborate funeral for her and conferred on her the title of "the guardian angel of children", respectfully called her "A Pua (阿婆)".
+At the end of the Song dynasty, the descendants of A Pua settled in the Chaoshan area, retelling the story of their ancestor ever since.
 The story moved the Chaoshan women, who believed in deities and ghosts and thus decided to worship "A Pua".
 Without knowing A Pua's birthday, people therefore worshiped her in the seventh day of the seventh lunar month, which was the date when she died.

 The purposes of the rite of Kong Pua Um worship are, on one hand, to express appreciation for protecting their children to grow up safe and sound, and on the other hand, to wish a smooth future for their children.